 Even though we are not done with our senses unit, we decided to move on to bird study next.
 Will post on that in due time.

+My children love arts and crafts.
+Even though we use various resources for our reference materials, their favorites to use is books that shows them step by step how to draw something.
 Our beginner book we are using here is a Dutch book I found at a craft market.
 It is called Groot Tekenboek voor beginners deel een by Philippe Legendre.
 As we are Afrikaans it is extremely easy to be able to understand the book, but one don't even need any guide as the pictures speak for themselves.

 Here you can see how to draw a monkey.